adaltas/node-nikita/src/render.coffee.md

 *   `mode`
     File mode (permission and sticky bits), default to `0666`, in the for of `{mode: 0o744}` or `{mode: "744"}`.
+*   `ssh` (object|ssh2)
+    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+*   `stdout` (stream.Writable)
+    Writable EventEmitter in which the standard output of executed commands will be piped.
+*   `stderr` (stream.Writable)
+    Writable EventEmitter in which the standard error output of executed command will be piped.

 If destination is a callback, it will be called with the generated content as its first argument.